kvalexandr/frontend-project-44/README.md

 <h3>Description</h3>
 <p>Set of 5 mathematical games.
 You must answer correctly three times in a row to win each game.
 If the answer is wrong, you can start any game again.
 </p>
-<h4>Just write the name of the game you want to play in the terminal!</h4>

 <h3>Installation</h3>
 <p>JavaScript interpreter (e.g. node.js)</p>